 2050 and 2100, and also consider long-term effects on the millennial timescale.
-UItimately, the only way to return atmospheric CO2 to pre-industrial levels is to permanently store (in some combination of the crust, sediments, soils, ocean, and terrestrial biosphere) an equivalent amount of CO2 to the total emitted to the atmosphere.
+Ultimately, the only way to return atmospheric CO_2 to pre-industrial levels is to permanently store (in some combination of the crust, sediments, soils, ocean, and terrestrial biosphere) an equivalent amount of CO_2 to the total emitted to the atmosphere.

-- We deliberately take a simple analytical approach to quantify radiative forcing potentials, based on the global energy balance and pulse response functions for the decay of CO2 perturbations.
+- 5 We deliberately take a simple analytical approach to quantify radiative forcing potentials, based on the global energy balance and pulse response functions for the decay of CO_2 perturbations.
 The aim is to provide transparent results that are accurate to first order, in contrast to calculations with complex numerical models where one can never see exactly how the results are derived.
-The direct comparison of somewhat dif- - ferent shortwave and longwave radiative forcing measures appears reasonable in this 10 context.
+The direct comparison of somewhat dif- - ferent shortwave and longwave radiative forcing measures appears reasonable in this context.
 Our approach is at a similar (or somewhat higher) level of complexity to analytical calculations in the geoengineering literature, with some notable exceptions, e.g. Hamwey (2007).
-Despite its simplicity, our approach reveals a number of significant errors in existing calculations in the literature, and it allows us to compare the relative - effectiveness of a range of proposals.
+Despite its simplicity, our approach reveals a number of significant errors in existing calculations in the literature, and it allows us to compare the relative effectiveness of a range of prepagale.
+It is not intended to be definitive.
+Clearly our - 15 effectiveness of a range of proposals.
 It is not intended to be definitive.
 Clearly our estimates can be improved upon and we encourage interested readers to do so.